NOAA-EMC/hpc-stack/README.md

 # Configuring for a new HPC

 If you want to port this to a new HPC, you need to follow these steps:
-1. Write a new config file in `config`, using existing configs as a template.
-Also create a new yaml file, using existing yaml files as a template.
+1. Write a new config file `config/config_<hpc>.sh`, using existing configs as a template.
+Also create a new yaml file `config/stack_<hpc>.yaml`, using existing yaml files as a template.
 2. Add/remove basic modules for that HPC
 3. Choose the appropriate Compiler/MPI combination.
 4. If a template modulefile does not exist for that Compiler/MPI combinattion, create module templates at the appropriate place in the modulefiles directory, using existing files as a template.
+E.g. `hpc-ips` or `hpc-smpi`.
+5. If the HPC provides some basic modules for e.g. Git, CMake, etc. they can be loaded in `config/config_<hpc>.sh`

 # Using the **DOWNLOAD_ONLY** option
 If an HPC (e.g. NOAA RDHPCS Hera) does not allow access to online software via `wget` or `git clone`, you will have to download all the packages using the **DOWNLOAD_ONLY** option in the `config_custom.sh`.
 Execute `build_stack.sh` as you would on a machine that does allow access to online software with `DOWNLOAD_ONLY=YES` and all the packages will be downloaded in the `pkg` directory.
 Transfer the contents of the `pkg` directory to the machine you wish to install the hpc-stack and execute `build_stack.sh`.  `build_stack.sh` will detect the already downloaded packages and use them rather than fetching them.